 Your end game should be about giving optimal clinical care and passing the IBLCE Exam.
 In that order.

-I honestly believe that to accomplish those goals, your best bet is to complete one 90-hour course, either in hybrid (some online, some in person) or in an all-online format.
+I honestly believe that to accomplish those goals, your best bet is to complete one 90-hour course.
 If you have successfully completed a 45-hour lactation course, and if you have substantial and varied clinical experience, take my all online Step Up program.

 What is your plan for completing your 90 hours?
 Have you already taken a 45-hour lactation course, or do you plan to?
 Tell me in the comments below!